What is peer to peer lending and how does it work?

-Financial risk management for borrowers
+Peer to Peer lending financial risk management for borrowers

 There aren’t any huge risks for borrowers in peer to peer lending.
 There are generally more borrowers than there are lenders so, if a borrower’s application is approved; they are likely to find an investor for their loan.

-Financial risk management for lenders
+Peer to Peer financial risk management for lenders

 On the borrower’s side, it’s great news if you’re in a position to pay back a loan earlier.
 But, if you’re the lender, a loan paid back early means missing out on earning more interest from the loan.
 Even worse, if a borrower defaults on the loan, then the investor risks capital loss.
-Although, investors are rewarded for taking on that risk; the returns for investors are, in general, better than the interest they would receive from investing money in a term deposit or savings account.
+In saying that, investors are rewarded for taking on that risk; the returns for investors are, in general, better than the interest they would receive from investing money in a term deposit or savings account.

 There are some risks for investors, such as borrowers repaying their loans before the investor earns much interest – or the risk of capital loss if borrowers default on a loan.
-For that increased risk though, the returns for investors in general are better than the interest they would receive from investing their money in a bank term deposit or savings account.
+For that increased risk, though, the returns for investors in general are better than the interest they would receive from investing their money in a bank term deposit or savings account.
 On their one-year anniversary, Harmoney reported they had seen a consistent default rate of just 4.5%.
 Investors “fractionalise” their investment by apportioning their chosen number of $25 units into different loans, so that their eggs don’t end up in one basket.

 Your options for peer to peer lending

-- Lending Crowd
+- Lending Crowd Limited.